VHF - UHF DIPLEXER Project

 as it will not fit, but you can use the spring washer when fitting this

 socket to the case.
-Solder a wire to J2 on the PCB to the center pin of
+The offcut wire should be soldered to J2 on the PCB,

 Earth Lug